-- 10.1 The Policies contained within this document represent University-wide procedures and approval for any deviations from these Policies must to be sought from Academic Policy Committee. - 10.2 Academic Council may separately approve award and supplementary assessment regulations with which specified categories of courses of study shall comply. - 10.3 Any course of study which is not to be bound by these Examination and Assessment Regulations must seek specific exemption for such departure by the authority of Academic Policy Committee on behalf of Academic Council.
-Where such departure may exceptionally be authorised, the course regulations shall only be approved where they contain assessment regulations which shall identify: - a) the requirements for students to satisfy the examiners at each stage; - b) the conditions under which work may be reassessed; - c) the conditions which may lead the Board of Examiners to fail the student; - d) the conditions for progression within the course of study; and - e) the conditions for the recommendation of each possible award within the course of study. - 10.4 Any other departure from these regulations must be approved in advance by the Academic Registrar acting with the authority of Academic Policy Committee on behalf of Academic Council.
+- 10.1 The Policies contained within this document represent University-wide procedures and approval for any deviations from these Policies must to be sought from Academic Policy Committee. - 10.2 Academic Council may separately approve award and supplementary assessment regulations with which specified categories of courses of study shall comply. - Any course of study which is not to be bound by these Examination and Assessment Regulations must seek specific exemption for such departure by the authority of Academic Policy Committee on behalf of Academic Council.
+Where such departure may exceptionally be authorised, the course regulations shall only be approved where they contain assessment regulations which shall identify: - a) the requirements for students to satisfy the examiners at each stage; - b) the conditions under which work may be reassessed; - c) the conditions which may lead the Board of Examiners to fail the student; - d) the conditions for progression within the course of study; and - e) the conditions for the recommendation of each possible award within the course of study - Any other departure from these regulations must be approved in advance by the Academic Registrar acting with the authority of Academic Policy Committee on behalf of Academic Council.
 The Head of Department is responsible for the submission of any such requests to the Academic Registrar.
 The Head of Department shall be responsible for ensuring approved variations are set out in course regulations and communicated to students.
 The Board of Examiners, and/or the Module Assessment Board as appropriate has responsibility for applying these approved variations to the Regulations.
-Variations may arise from: - a) in the case of an award accredited by an external body recognised by the University, any restriction on the amount of Referral that is permitted at any stage; - b) a classification scheme that differs from that detailed for the award; - c) in the case of an extended undergraduate course of study the pass standard for progression to level four; - d) in the case of an award accredited by an external body recognised by the University, any restriction on the rights to repeat assessment.
+Variations may arise from: - a) in the case of an award accredited by an external body recognised by the University, any restriction on the amount of Referral that is permitted at any stage; - b) at points of progression in courses of study leading to the award of both a Bachelor's Degree and an Integrated Masters Degree, the pass standard for progression to the Masters award; - c) a classification scheme that differs from that detailed for the award; - d) in the case of an extended undergraduate course of study the pass standard for progression to level four; - e) in the case of an award accredited by an external body recognised by the University, any restriction on the rights to repeat assessment. - 10.5 Exemptions Granted: For the following modules longer, examinations are permitted as follows in addition to coursework: